IntroCSCI/colorvisionproject-RogerThao/README.md

 ## Description

-My program asks the user to enter three numbers then enter the file to diplay the colors back.
+My program asks the user to enter three colors then enter the file to diplay the colors back.

 ### v0.2 Updates

-The user can now select individual colors to see their hex value.
+The user can now choose to enter three colors or select an individual color to see their hex value.

 ### v1.0 Updates

-The user now sees which hex value combinations are least likely to cause problems.
+The user can enter three colors or select an individual color to see its hex value now sees which hex value and the program will display the combinationthat is least likely to cause problems.

 Roger Thao